-Recommendation 11-6: The imprint requirement should extend to online campaign material which may reasonably be regarded as intending to procure or promote any particular result, subject to a reasonable practicability defence.

-82 Finally, chapter 11 notes that electoral offences can only result in a maximum sentence of 2 years' custody.
-That has resulted in prosecutorial recourse in England and Wales to the offence of conspiracy to defraud, which has resulted in harsher sentences and carries a maximum sentence of ten years' custody.
-There may be less practical experience in Scotland of that offence in an electoral context, and it may be thought that there are evidential and conceptual difficulties in proving the offence in Scots law.

-83 Our consultation paper asked consultees whether an increased sentence of ten years' custody should be available in cases of serious electoral fraud, as an alternative to conspiracy to defraud.
+- 11.21 The imprint requirement should extend to online campaign material which may reasonably be regarded as intending to procure or promote any particular result. - 11.22 Finally, chapter 11 notes that electoral offences can only result in a maximum sentence of 2 years' custody.
+That has resulted in prosecutorial recourse in England and Wales to the offence of conspiracy to defraud, which carries a maximum sentence of ten years' custody and has resulted in harsher sentences.
+There may be less practical experience in Scotland of that offence in an electoral context, and it may be thought that there are evidential and conceptual difficulties in proving the offence in Scots law. - 11.23 Our consultation paper asked consultees whether an increased sentence of ten years' custody should be available in cases of serious electoral fraud, as an alternative to conspiracy to defraud.
 "Serious electoral fraud" refers generally to serious electoral offences, such as corrupt practices, including the postal and proxy voting offences contained in section 62A of the 1983 Act.
 We do not consider it necessary to use that term in legislation.
 We propose that the maximum sentence for the offences we have in mind should be increased to ten years, not with a view to raising the levels of penalty for these offences across the board but to provide adequate sentencing powers in the most serious cases.

-Recommendation 11-9: A maximum sentence of ten years' custody should be available in cases of serious electoral fraud as an alternative to recourse to the common law offence of conspiracy to defraud.
+11.24 A maximum sentence of ten years' custody should be available in cases of serious electoral fraud as an alternative to recourse to the common law offence of conspiracy to defraud.